patrick-crawford/WEB422-Backup/Code Examples/teams-api/README.md

 2. Click on the "Collections" Tab for your SenecaWeb Cluster

-3. Click "Create Database" and name it something that you will remember, i.e. "teams-api-db" and enter "tbd" for the collection name (we will be deleting this collection once the database is populated - see below).
+3. Click "Create Database" and name it "teams-api-db" and enter "tbd" for the collection name (we will be deleting this collection once the database is populated - see below).

 4. Click "Create" to create the new database and close the modal window